hurlbertlab/core-transient-simulation/README.md

 ### Initializing a species pool
 `make_species(S_A, S_B, S_AB, dist_b, m, r, dist_d, dist_v)`

 A species pool is a 3-dimensional array of species vital rates.
 The first dimension specifies the species.
-The second dimension specifies the type of rate:
+The second dimension defines in which habitat the rate applies ('A' or 'B') and the third dimension specifies the type of rate:

 1. **b**: birth rate- number of offpsring produced by established individual per timestep.
 2. **m**: mortality rate- probability that established individual dies during a time step.
 3. **r**: recruitment rate- probability than a propagule arriving at an open space will become an established individual
 4. **d**: dispersal rate- expected distance that a propagule will disperse from its origination point
-5. **v**: movement rate- expected distance that an established individual will move from its cell The third dimension allows different rates to be specified for a species in each habitat type.
+5. **v**: movement rate- expected distance that an established individual will move from its cell

+Birth rates are positive in a species' preferred habitat and 0 elsewhere.
+Generalists prefer both habitat types equally.
+Dispersal rates control how newly produced propagules move away from their cell of origin.
+Movement rates control how established individuals move from their current cell.
+Movement, mortality, and recruitment rates can be set to differe systematically between preferred and non-preferred habitats.

 ## Simulation Operation